 For the GRE/GMAT/TOEFL the Testing Code for Pace's New York City Campus is 2635; for Westchester campus the code is 2685.

-Materials should be sent to the Office of Graduate Admission Processing Center:
+Regardless of the campus you are applying to, materials should be sent to the Office of Graduate Admission at the following location:

 One Pace Plaza